Correct use of a child car restraint reduces the risk of death by up to 75%

 |Booster seat with a lap and sash seatbelt or an inbuilt harness|

-It is safer to use a high back booster seat for as long as possible until your child is too tall for it and can safely use a seltbelt by passing the 5 step test.
+It is safer to use a high back booster seat until your child is too tall for it and can safely pass the 5 step test to use a seatbelt.

 Most children will need to use a booster seat until 10-12 years of age.

-Booster cushions without a back are no longer made in Australia.
-They are not recommended as they don’t provide enough protection.
+Booster cushions without a back are no longer made in Australia and are not recommended for use.

 The Child Restraint Evaluation Program provides independent information to help you choose safe child car seats.
 The program tests child car seats and rates their level of protection in a crash.
 For more information, visit childcarseats.com.au